AALMUSBAHI/nextjs-advanced-builder/README.md

-**An advanced, configurable build automation script for Next.js SSR applications** with step-by-step control, interactive menus, and detailed logging.
+**An advanced, configurable and customizable build automation script for Next.js SSR applications** with step-by-step control, interactive menus, and detailed logging.
 Perfect for CI/CD pipelines or local development.

 ---